 - Older Than Radio: Although it's consumption she has, little Eva in Uncle Tom's Cabin definitely qualifies.
 When she dies a peaceful and saintly death, all the slaves present convert.

 - The half-Clan boy Rydag in Jean Auel's The Mammoth Hunters exemplifies this trope.
 Oh, and Kids Are Cruel, too.

 - Orlando Gardiner in Tad Williams' Otherland is dying of progeria, yet maintains an active online life in The Metaverse until his disease takes a turn for the worse, which conveniently coincides with him becoming trapped in the Grail Network.
 Subject to a lot of Wangst, naturally, although it's also subverted when after his body dies, the Other makes a virtual copy of him.

-- The book My Sister's Keeper deals with a Littlest (well, Teenaged) Cancer Patient, Kate, and her relationship with her little sister, Anna, who was born specifically to be her blood donor.
+- My Sister's Keeper deals with a Littlest (well, Teenage) Cancer Patient, Kate, and her relationship with her little sister, Anna, who was born specifically to be her blood donor.
 Eventually, Kate needs a kidney and Anna wants control over her own body.
-In the end everyone gets what they want: Anna gets medical independence... and is promptly hit by a car, thus giving Kate her kidney anyway.
-It should be noted that Kate actually encouraged her sister to get independence in the first place, not wanting the other girl to be just her donor.
-However, the Film of the Book has an entirely different ending - Anna gets her medical independence after Kate passes away.
+In the end Anna gets medical independence... and is promptly hit by a car, thus giving Kate her kidney anyway.
+Kate actually encouraged her sister to get independence in the first place, not wanting the other girl to be just her donor.

 - Helen Burns from Jane Eyre seems to embody this trope along with Too Good for This Sinful Earth.